taolicd/taolicd.github.io/_posts/2023-04-02-tech-writer-core-competency.md

 I asked the following question to ChatGPT and Bard and here are the answers.

 ## Prompt

-Describe the core competency of a technical writer in the age of generative AI.
+Describe the core competencies of a technical writer in the age of generative AI.

 ## ChatGPT